-As of September 30, 2020, the Company had 144 employees, located predominantly in Israel and an additional 131 dedicated contractors located in Ukraine.
+As of September 30, 2020, the Company had employees, located predominantly in Israel and the United States.

 Our goal is to attract and retain highly qualified and motivated personnel.
 We also engage contractors to support our efforts.
 None of our employees and service providers are subject to a collective bargaining agreement.
 We consider our employee relations to be good and we have never experienced a work stoppage.